 Trello made its name as the original digital Kanban tool, but nowadays many project management platforms offer Kanban views alongside calendars, Gantt charts, and task lists.
-Asana, ClickUp, and Azure DevOps, among others, all offer drag-and-drop functionality to move cards between lists on a board.
+Here's a list of the best Kanban software.

 What is Scrum?

-The project manager, or "Scrum master," works with the team to identify the set of tasks to be accomplished and organizes them into a "product backlog."
-From this, they will pull a smaller set of tasks into the "sprint backlog," which is the chunk of tasks that the team will focus on in the sprint.
+The project manager, or "Scrum Master," works with their team to identify the set of tasks to be accomplished and organizes them into a "product backlog."
+This project manager will then arrange smaller sets of tasks into even smaller units of tasks called a "sprint backlog."